-2.1 That the Committee note the content of the IIPAG Review Report and endorse its recommendations to the Audit and Assurance Committee.
+2.1 That the Committee notes the content of the IIPAG Review Report and endorses its recommendations.

 3 Background

 3.1 IIPAG was established in May 2010, with no material changes to its Terms of Reference since October 2010.
 In October 2016 the TfL Audit and Assurance Committee agreed to a proposed review into the role and remit of IIPAG.
 Further details on IIPAG's background and the motivation for the review can be found in the Review Report and the October 2016 paper to the Audit and Assurance Committee.